IvanTepes/Space-Facts/README.md

 ## Wireframes

-These wireframes were designed with Balsamiq Mockups 3.
+Wireframes were designed with [Balsamiq Wireframes 4.0.28](https://balsamiq.com/wireframes/).
 These were the first version of scope and some things have changed,removed or leave for later development.
 * Mobile  [here](/assets/images/readme/wireframes/mobile.png)
 * Detskop home [here](/assets/images/readme/wireframes/index.png)
 * Detskop planets [here](/assets/images/readme/wireframes/planets.png)